vmchale/dickinson/doc/user-guide.md

       "${$prefix means}${postfix} - divination by ${$english means}"))
 ```

-`:pick` is a builtin construct which randomly selects one of the tags of type `means`.
+`:pick` is a builtin construct which randomly selects a tag of type `means`.

 So the Tracery bot might produce